What is a Digital Nomad Visa?

 You can choose between two categories: a one-year temporary stay visa or a digital nomad residence permit for those looking to secure residency in the country.

-A digital nomad residence permit card allows you to become a resident of the country, with the possibility of citizenship after five years, provided you meet all the requirements, such as making at least four times the Portuguese minimum wage per month, which is about €3,280.00.
+A digital nomad residence permit card allows you to become a resident of the country provided you meet all the requirements, such as making at least four times the Portuguese minimum wage per month, accumulating to about โฌ3,480.
+After five years of legally residing in the country you will be able to apply for permanent residency and eventually citizenship.

 11. Italy